-SECTION CURRENT LAW GOVERNOR SENATE PASSED HOUSE PASSED CONFERENCE Sec.
+SECTION CURRENT LAW GOVERNOR SENATE SUBC.
+CHAIR HOUSE CONFERENCE Sec.
+56 ISD Special Education Millage Equalization Appropriates \$40,008,100 to ensure that the millage levied by ISDs for special education brings in a minimum amount per mill.
+Freezes Wayne RESA at no more than 62.9% of the total appropriation and adjusts taxable value equalization amounts accordingly.
+Additional language ensures no ISD loses more than 25% funding compared to the prior year.
+Continues the \$40,008,100 appropriation into FY 2021- 22 and maintains the existing formulas and language.
+Updates equalization dollar amounts to fully expend all appropriations.
+Concurs with Governor.
+Sec.
 61a Career and Technical Education Appropriates \$37,611,300 for FY 2020-21 to support career and technical education programs.
 Allows a CTE program to provide Adult Education participants under Sec.
 107 with an opportunity to enroll in the CTE program.
 Reimbursement for the traditional CTE program is prioritized based on capital and program expenditures, the CTE programs provided, pupils enrolled, advancement in the program, existence of an articulation agreement with at least one postsecondary institution that provides credit, and program rank in student placement, job openings, and wages, and the length of training period provided.
 Continues the standard CTE appropriation of \$37,611,300 into FY 2021-22.
 Concurs with Governor.
 Further, adds an additional \$500,000 for South Lake Schools to support DRIVE One to upgrade CTE facilities.
-Concurs with Governor.
 Sec.
-61b CTE Early/Middle Colleges Appropriates \$8,000,000 in FY 2020-21 for Career and Technical Education (CTE) early/middle college programs, to increase the number of residents with high quality degrees or credentials, and increase Continues the \$8,000,000 appropriation into FY 2021- 22.
-Requires programs to be state-approved.
-(3)(e) Requires the district or Concurs with Governor.
+61b CTE Early/Middle Colleges Appropriates \$8,000,000 in FY 2020-21 for Career and Technical Education (CTE) early/middle college Continues the \$8,000,000 appropriation into FY 2021- 22.
 Concurs with Governor.

-Concurs with Governor.
-Concurs with Governor.
-Maintains current law.
-Concurs with Governor. the number of students who are college and career ready upon high school graduation.
-Of the total, \$500,000 is earmarked for planning grants, capped at \$50,000 each.
+SECTION CURRENT LAW GOVERNOR SENATE SUBC.
+CHAIR HOUSE CONFERENCE programs, to increase the number of residents with high quality degrees or Requires programs to be state-approved.
+Concurs with Governor. credentials, and increase the number of students who are college and career ready upon high school graduation.
+Of the total, \$500,000 is earmarked for planning grants, capped at (3)(e) Requires the district or ISD responsible for student reporting to report the total number of college credits the student earns at the time of graduation.
+Concurs with Governor. \$50,000 each.
 ISDs may use up to 5% for administration.
-ISD responsible for student reporting to report the total number of college credits the student earns at the time of graduation.
 (3)(f) Requires the district or ISD to report each award outcome that the student attained.
 Concurs with Governor.
+Prescribes that an 'on track' CTE early middle college graduate will have obtained a high school diploma and at least one of the following: associate degree, 60 transferrable college credits, professional certification, Michigan Early Middle College Association certificate, or participation in a registered apprenticeship.
 Concurs with Governor.

-SECTION CURRENT LAW GOVERNOR SENATE PASSED HOUSE PASSED CONFERENCE Prescribes that an 'on track' CTE early middle college graduate will have obtained a high school diploma and at least one of the following: associate degree, 60 transferrable college credits, professional certification, Michigan Early Middle College Association certificate, or participation in a registered apprenticeship.
-Concurs with Governor.
-Concurs with Governor.
 (4)(a) Changes focus from median wage to annual job openings in terms of how standard occupational codes within high-ranking clusters may be further ranked.
 Concurs with Governor.
-Maintains current law.
-(5) defines as eligible CTE program is one that is state- approved, and that has a coherent sequence of courses that allow a student to earn a high school diploma and achieve at least one of the 'on track' outcomes.
+(5) defines as eligible CTE program is one that is state- approved, and that has a coherent sequence of courses that allow a student to earn a high school diploma and achieve at lest one of the 'on track' outcomes.
 Concurs with Governor.

-Maintains current law.
-Sec.
+SECTION CURRENT LAW GOVERNOR SENATE SUBC.
+CHAIR HOUSE CONFERENCE Sec.
 61c CTE Skilled Trades Equipment Upgrades Appropriates \$0 in FY 2020-21 (funding was vetoed) for a categorical to improve the capital infrastructure needed to ensure that CTE programs can deliver educational programs in high-wage, high-skill, and high- demand occupations.
 Funding is awarded to career education planning districts (CEPDs) with at least 50% of their service area located in an ISD without a CTE millage.
 Repeals the section.
-Concurs with Governor.
 Concurs with Governor.